 From the Beatles and Rolling Stones to Elton John, Pink Floyd and, more recently, Adele, Coldplay and Ed Sheeran, UK music acts have consistently attracted a global following.
-UK artists created five of the top 10 biggest selling albums in 2014, and were responsible for the biggest-selling album worldwide in six out of the eight years between 2008 and 2015 (Source: IFPI).
+Three of the top five biggest selling artists worldwide in 2016 were British.
+(Source: IFPI).

 The UK has also originated whole music genres from punk to dubstep and grime and continues to innovate with new ways of distributing and marketing music.
 This is not just a reflection of the quality and range of the musical talent that the UK spawns, but also the managerial instincts and skills of those who find them, nurture them and sell them to the world.
 UK music exports grew 16 per cent in 2016 to £2.5bn.
 (Source: Measuring Music 2018, UK Music) and two of the top 10 biggest selling albums in 2018 were from UK acts (Ed Sheeran's '+' and Queen's 'Bohemian Rhapsody').

 2. It has world-leading expertise in live music

 3. it has a diverse and entrepreneurial workforce

 More than half of all music industry employees surveyed were under 44, and working in small organisations.
 Of these, 44 per cent were categorised as self-employed.
 Research by UK Music’s diversity taskforce in 2016 found the music industry workforce was 15.6 per cent BAME (Black, Asian, minority ethnic) and 45.3 per cent were women.
 The music industry is also one of the more geographically diverse: many of the UK's top music venues are outside London with Glasgow, Manchester, Birmingham and Bristol all home to local music scenes.